Abby Dowse Sizzles In A Skimpy Black Thong & Gingham-Printed Jacket

 Blond bombshell Abby Dowse tantalized her 2.3 million Instagram followers with her latest post, a smoking-hot snap in which she showed off her sculpted rear in black thong bottoms.
 She paired the skimpy bottoms with a printed jacket for a sexy snap, which she took outdoors.
-Although she didn’t include a geotag on the post that clarified the location, she seemed to be in an outdoor area with a wrought iron fence visible in the distance, and some stone blocks by her side.
+Although she didn’t include a geotag on the post that clarified the location, she seemed to be in an outdoor area with a wrought iron fence visible in the distance and some stone blocks by her side.

 The focal point in the snap, however, remained Abby’s tempting curves.
 The ensemble she wore was from the online retailer Fashion Nova, a brand that Abby has worn many times before on her Instagram page.
 She acknowledged the brand by tagging their Instagram page in the picture itself as well as in the caption of the post.